Fintasys/15-Puzzle-Game/README.md

 - Use photos from Instagram
 - Use photos from devices
 - Reset the game to have a competition with family, co-worker and friends.

-# Use Instagram photos
-In order to use photos from Instagram you have to compile the app by yourself, because the app is not yet approved by Instagram.
-Register your own Application at https://www.instagram.com/developer/ and replace the Client-ID, Client-Secret and Client-Callback in the .utils/Constans.java file

 # Credits
 I used the game algorithm from https://rosettacode.org/wiki/15_Puzzle_Game#Java